Bra Size Chart 2026:

 Regional Sizing Differences Explained

-Band sizes use centimeters and run larger (EU 75 = US/UK 34).
-Cup letters are usually single-letter after D in many EU charts, while band labels use EU numbers.
-Most French and German brands follow this system.
+Band sizes are given in centimeters and run numerically larger (EU 75 = US/UK 34).
+Cup letters mostly stay single-letter past D. Most French and German brands follow this system.

-France adds an extra 15 to the EU band number β a US 34 band becomes France 90.
-Cup letters follow EU convention.
-Common in French luxury lingerie brands.
+Adds 15 to the EU band number — a US 34 band becomes France 90.
+Cup letters follow the EU convention.
+Common across French luxury lingerie houses.

 How Popular Brands Actually Fit

-Often feels firm in the band and shallow in the cup.
-If you are between bands, try the larger band first.
-Best range is usually AβDDD.
+Tends to run firm in the band and shallow in the cup.
+If you’re between bands, try the larger one first.
+Best range is usually A–DDD.
+Full notes in our Victoria’s Secret size guide.

-True to size.
-Exceptional support for larger cup sizes (DβK).
-One of the most accurately sized brands in the market.
+True to size, with exceptional support for larger cups (D–K).
+Consistently one of the more accurately sized brands on the market.

-Modern, minimalist fit.
-Often cuts smaller in cups.
-Best for smaller busts or those who prefer a compressive feel.
+Modern, minimalist cut that tends to run smaller in the cup.
+Best suited to smaller busts or anyone who prefers a compressive feel.

-Often feels snug or structured in the cup depending on the style.
-If you are between cup sizes, try the larger cup first.
+Can feel snug or structured depending on the style.
+If you’re between cup sizes, size up in the cup rather than the band.

 Top Picks After Finding Your Size